Guides

 Role 1: Redox Metabolism (Energy Production)

 The most fundamental role.
-NAD+ is the primary electron carrier in the TCA cycle (Krebs cycle) and oxidative phosphorylation.
-Specifically:
+NAD+ is the primary electron carrier in the TCA cycle (Krebs cycle) and oxidative phosphorylation:

-• Oxidative phosphorylation: NADH donates electrons to Complex I, generating 2.5 ATP per NADH
+• In oxidative phosphorylation, NADH donates electrons to Complex I, driving ATP synthesis

-This is why disrupting NAD+ availability impairs energy production — particularly in high-energy tissues like muscle, heart, and brain.
+This is why disrupting NAD+ availability impairs energy production — particularly in high-energy tissues like muscle, heart, and brain, which have little tolerance for an energy shortfall.

 Role 2: Sirtuin Activation (Epigenetic Regulation)

 This is where NAD+'s longevity connection lives.
-Sirtuins (SIRT1-7) are a family of NAD+-dependent deacetylases — enzymes that remove acetyl groups from histones and proteins, regulating gene expression, inflammation, and metabolic function.
+Sirtuins (SIRT1-7) are a family of NAD+-dependent enzymes — mostly deacetylases that remove acetyl groups from histones and other proteins, thereby regulating gene expression, inflammation, and metabolic function.

-Sirtuins require NAD+ as a co-substrate — not just as a cofactor, but they consume it.
-For every deacetylation reaction, one NAD+ is cleaved.
-This means sirtuin activity competes with other NAD+ consumers.
+Crucially, sirtuins consume NAD+ as a co-substrate — not merely as a reusable cofactor.
+Each reaction cleaves one NAD+.
+This means sirtuin activity competes with other NAD+ consumers for a shared, limited pool.

 Key sirtuin functions: